ramigs/nuxt-fauna-article/nuxt-fauna.md

 npx create-nuxt-app repo-aggregator
 ```

-"Navigate through the guide and choose the following options:"
+"Navigate through the guide and select the following options:"

     package manager of your choice